-Apple likely to face DOJ Antitrust suit- The Information - Up News Info
+Apple likely to face DOJ antitrust suit- The Information - Up News Info

 Article content

-The U.S. Department of Justice (DOJ) has accelerated its two-year-old antitrust probe of Apple Inc in the last several months, increasing the likelihood of a lawsuit, The Information reported on Monday.
+The U.S. Department of Justice (DOJ) has accelerated its two-year-old antitrust probe on Apple Inc in the last several months, increasing the likelihood of a lawsuit, the Information reported on Monday.

 The investigation is very “likely to lead to a lawsuit, though the specifics are still in flux,” according to the report.

-Apple and the DOJ did not immediately respond to Reuters’ requests for comment.
-(Reporting by Noor Zainab Hussain in Bengaluru; Editing by Aditya Soni)
+The DOJ declined to comment, while Apple did not immediately respond to a Reuters request for comment.
+(Reporting by Noor Zainab Hussain in Bengaluru and Diane Bartz in WASHINGTON; Editing by Aditya Soni)